 “the media uses the perjorative definition only, so that is why the public does not want to see “hackers” talked about favorably…remember, it’s not just about the technology…it’s about hackers who do a lot of damage to individuals and businesses….hurting the very people you want to support…the tech people who worked hard to develop many fantastic creative things and now whose efforts are being hurt by hackers.”

 I forgot people think this way.
 I know that she’s trying to be protective because people are afraid of what they don’t understand.
 In my world, hackers hurt no one, crackers and criminals do.
 Hackers innovate.

-Eric Raymond, compiler of, defines a hacker as a clever programmer.
+Eric Raymond, compiler of The New Hacker’s Dictionary, defines a hacker as a clever programmer.
 A “good hack” is a clever solution to a programming problem and “hacking” is the act of doing it.
 Raymond lists five possible characteristics that qualify one as a hacker, which we paraphrase here:

 - A person who enjoys learning details of a programming language or system

 - A person who enjoys actually doing the programming rather than just theorizing about it

 - A person capable of appreciating someone else’s hacking

 - A person who picks up programming quickly